Liberating the Heart, Dismantling Oppression: A Retreat with Arinna Weisman, Phoenix Soleil, Lyn Fine & Joshua bee Alafia

 According to the ancient tradition of dana, those who carry on the teachings of the Buddha are supported through the generosity of the community; thus dana to support the teachers, manager and cook at Dhamma Dena may be offered at the conclusion of the retreat.

 Work exchange & scholarships available according to need, upon request.
 Due to our current focus on overdue repair and maintenance we ask those who need financial assistance pay at least $10 per day to cover our food costs.

-The registration form AND the PayPal (or check) must BOTH be filled out for your registration to be processed.
+The registration form must be filled out AND the Registration donation made via PayPal or check for your registration to be processed.
 If you have not done both then you are not registered.

 Dhamma Dena, PO Box 183, Joshua Tree, CA 92252.

-Your Registration is not confirmed until we receive your deposit.
-The Registration fee is also non-refundable.
+Your Registration is not confirmed until we receive your donation.
+The Registration Donation is also non-refundable.

-Upon receipt of the deposit you will be sent a confirmation letter containing all the essential details about the retreat.
+Upon receipt of the donation you will be sent a confirmation letter containing all the essential details about the retreat.

 The Open Dharma Foundation offers scholarships for helping to cover the cost of retreats.
 They have quarterly deadlines: